Cursor Hardening Guide

 How to Use This Guide

-- L1 (Baseline): Essential controls for all organizations using Cursor
+- L1 (Crawl): Essential controls for all organizations using Cursor

-- L2 (Hardened): Enhanced controls for organizations with sensitive codebases
+- L2 (Walk): Enhanced controls for organizations with sensitive codebases

-- L3 (Maximum Security): Strictest controls for regulated industries or high-security environments
+- L3 (Run): Strictest controls for regulated industries or high-security environments

 Scope

-This guide covers Cursor-specific security configurations including AI privacy settings, API key management, code privacy controls, workspace trust, and organizational policies.
+This guide covers Cursor-specific security configurations including AI privacy settings, MCP server security, agent sandbox controls, API key management, rules file integrity, code privacy controls, workspace trust, extension supply chain security, and organizational policies.
 General VSCode security and operating system hardening are out of scope.

 Why This Guide Exists

-No comprehensive security hardening guide currently exists for AI code editors.
-As AI coding assistants become mission-critical development tools, securing them is essential to:
+No CIS Benchmark or equivalent standard exists for AI code editors.
+As AI coding assistants become mission-critical development tools with autonomous agent capabilities, securing them is essential to:

 - Prevent proprietary code leakage to third-party AI providers